jsdw/hs-commander/README.md

 if you clone this repository locally somewhere, you can use `stack haddock` inside its folder in order to generate haddock documentation for it.

-# Disclaimer

-This project is still under heavy development and could well change drastically!